Skip to main content

 • Gets narrower as sample size increases

-• Approximates a normal distribution (if conditions are met)
+• Approximates a normal distribution given the below conditions

 CLT Summary: Means vs. Proportions